-- 1 cup of milk
+- 1 cup/ 250ml milk

-- 6 cups icing sugar
+- 5.5 cups icing sugar

-- 300gms butter at room temperature
+- 270 gms butter at room temperature

-- 90ml of milk
+- 1/4 cup milk

 - 2 tsp vanilla extract

-- pre heat the oven to 180 degrees C (350 F)
+- Preheat the oven to 180 degrees C (350 F)

-- add each egg one at a time, mixing well after each addition * TIP: I always break the egg in a small separate bowl in case any shell breaks off you can fish it out before adding to the mix
+- Add each egg one at a time, mixing well after each addition * TIP: I always break the egg in a small separate bowl in case any shell breaks off you can fish it out before adding to the mix

-- in another bowl sift together the flour and baking powder
+- In another bowl sift together the flour and baking powder

-- turn the mixer to a low setting and slowly add the milk and flour in 3 parts, allowing it to blend a bit before adding the next bit
+- Turn the mixer to a low setting and slowly add the milk and flour in 3 parts, allowing it to blend a bit before adding the next bit

-- do not over mix!
+- Do not over-mix!
 I literally mix until all the ingredients are just combined

-- scrape down the bowl with a spatula and mix by hand a few turns to get it all in
+- Scrape down the bowl with a spatula and mix by hand a few turns to get it all in

-- bake for 20 minutes until the cupcakes are just turning golden brown
+- Bake for 20 minutes until the cupcakes are just turning golden brown

-- allow to cool on the pan before removing to decorate
+- Allow to cool on the pan before removing to decorate

 I look forward to connecting with you again in the future.